lowqualitysoarin/Glyph-Initiator/README.md

 ### How do I get started?
 If you have Macrodroid you can download these Action Blocks to give you an idea on how to get this up and working.
-If you don't in the mean time, here is a little documentation how to setup the intent you are going to send to this application
+If you don't, in the mean time.
+Here is a little documentation how to setup the intent you are going to send to this application

 - Package Name: com.lowqualitysoarin.glyphinitiator
 - Action Name: com.lqs.glyph.intent.action